gbirke/indexnumber/README.md

 Put each counter name on a new line.

 If you want to have separator chars between the index number and the description you can also configure that on the wiki configuration page.
+Note that teh plugin inserts no space after the separator char, you'll have to enter the space yourself.

 ## Tag syntax
 Syntax for creating a counter number is `<idxnum countername #id Description>`.